-“Flamenco reflects that respect for cultural diversity, for creativity and for other communities because it has turned into an element of cultural dialogue where there is room for everyone: from students and foreigner artists who fall in love with this art and leave everything to live it, know it and enjoy it in first person to the new generation of artists who experiment and mix with other cultural forms,” she said, “It has always been this way: from the beginning of the exchange between Gypsies and Andalusia until today, when the dialogue is between different countries where the actors are Japanese, Mexican or Canadian.”
+“Flamenco reflects that respect for cultural diversity, for creativity, and for other communities because it has turned into an element of cultural dialogue where there is room for everyone: from students and foreigner artists who fall in love with this art and leave everything to live it, know it and enjoy it in first person to the new generation of artists who experiment and mix with other cultural forms,” she said, “It has always been this way: from the beginning of the exchange between Gypsies and Andalusia until today when the dialogue is between different countries where the actors are Japanese, Mexican or Canadian.”

 “In every spot of Andalusia you can feel and live flamenco in an authentic way–both the most orthodox singing recitals or the most avant-garde performances are equally genuine,” she continued.
-“Today it has turned into a stronger link which has made a deep impression in the Andalusian society and which arouses the international community’s interest.
+“Today it has turned into a stronger link that has made a deep impression in Andalusian society and which arouses the international community’s interest.
 Flamenco does not only entertain with shows and it is not only a research and study subject: it’s is also an intercultural bridge bringing peoples closer.”

-One my second day in Seville, as I stepped out onto the sunlit cobblestones of the narrow street, I heard the unmistakable sound of a glorious day being heralded.
+On my second day in Seville, as I stepped out onto the sunlit cobblestones of the narrow street, I heard the unmistakable sound of a glorious day being heralded.
 Trumpets blared, drums rolled and cymbals clashed — literally.
 I recognized the brassy strains of a parade in progress and kicked up my heels, hurriedly heading to face the music.
 I sometimes have a knack for stumbling upon unexpected celebrations when traveling and Seville was smiling upon me.

 With my ears as my guide, I trotted through maze-like lanes until I caught up with the tail end of a long line of marching band clubs at the broad boulevard of Paseo de Colon on the banks of the river Guadalquivir.
 The troop, a cross-section of Sevillenos, took a breather in front of Plaza de Toros de la Maestranza and enjoyed a few moments of camaraderie, many of them lighting up cigarettes.
 Their crisp navy uniforms stood in contrast to the golden hues of the bullring’s Neoclassical façade looming behind them.